 North Unit Camping – Juniper Campground

 We didn’t camp in the North Unit however, we want to share the information about The North Unit’s Juniper Campground.
 It’s about five miles from Highway 85.
 Like Cottonwood, the primitive campground is open to tents and RVs with no hookups.

 All regular sites are first come, first served.
 Juniper Campground generally fills up by late afternoon on weekends and holidays.
 The group site is by reservation only at recreation.gov and reservations open each year on the first business day in March at 8:00 am MST.

 Next time we visit, we definitely will want to camp at Juniper Campground to enjoy more of the North Unit.

 Trip planning resources for Theodore Roosevelt National Park

-When planning your visit , we highly recommend this Theodore Roosevelt National Park National Geographic map of the park.
-We collect these maps because the illustrate hiking trails and topography within the Park.
+When planning your visit , we highly recommend this Theodore Roosevelt National Park Trails Illustrated Topographic Map.
+It illustrates all of the hiking trails and topography within the Park.
 The full-size foldable map is waterproof and won’t tear at the folds which is perfect to take on your hikes..